MicrosoftDocs/win32/desktop-src/medfound/media-session.md

 ---
-Description: 'The Media Session is an object that manages data flow in the pipeline.
-It can be used for both playing and encoding files.' ms.assetid: '09f50b11-0e0a-42b6-a7bf-bb0135343351'
+Description: The Media Session is an object that manages data flow in the pipeline.
+It can be used for both playing and encoding files. ms.assetid: 09f50b11-0e0a-42b6-a7bf-bb0135343351
 title: Media Session
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Media Session